TurboWarp/packager-extras/README.md

  - fix the icon of the executable file
  - create installers

-This only works on Windows systems.
+This is only intended to be run on Windows systems.
+It may work with things like Wine, but it's not tested and not a priority.

 Written in Python (only tested on 3.8.0) and PyQt5.